Contents

 1. Test Tracking Code Before Launch

-Ensure JavaScript analytics setup complies with data privacy regulations, like GDPR and CCPA.
-Avoid collecting personally identifiable information (PII) unless necessary, and provide options for users to opt out of tracking.
+Ensure setup JavaScript analytics to be in line with data privacy regulations, such as the GDPR and CCPA.
+Avoid collecting personally identifiable information (PII) unless it is necessary, but provide the option for users to opt out of tracking.

-Review your analytics setup periodically to ensure that all tags, events, and goals are still relevant and functioning as intended.
-This helps maintain data accuracy and prevents outdated or unused events from skewing your analytics.
+Account periodically for an audit on your analytic setting to confirm whether all tags, events, and goals are still relevant and working as they should be.
+This maintains the accuracy and prevents outdate or unused events from altering your analytics.